eigenfoo/old-eigenfoo.github.io/_posts/2019-03-08-autoregressive-generative-models.md

     * Although sequence models are  sequential (duh), there has been good success at applying them to non-sequential data.
-For example, PixelRNN and PixelCNN (more on them below) can generate entire images, even though images are not sequential in nature: the model just generates a pixel at a time, in sequence!
+For example, PixelRNN and PixelCNN (more on them below) can generate entire images, even though images are not sequential in nature: the model generates a pixel at a time, in sequence![^2]
     * Notice that an autoregressive model is automatically a sequence model, so technically it's redundant to further describe these models as sequential (which makes this unnecessary word #2).
 Still, it's a good thing to wrap